ConduitIO/conduit-kafka-connect-wrapper/README.md

 2. Change the project settings in your IDE to include the generated source.
 In IntelliJ, for example, you do that by going to File > Project structure > Project Settings > Modules.
 Then, right-click on `target/generated-source` and select "Sources".

-#### How to build
+#### Building and using the connector
-Run `scripts/package.sh` to build an executable.
-For development purposes, a utility script, `scripts/copy.sh`, is provided to also quickly copy the executable to Conduit's plugin directory (it assumes that the repository is at `../conduit`).
+Run `scripts/package.sh` to build an executable. `scripts/copy.sh` will create a directory called `dist` with following contents:
+1. A script (which runs the connector)
+2. The connector JAR itself
+3. Directory `libs` with Aiven's JDBC connector (but no JDBC drivers).

 ### Loading connectors
 The plugin will load connectors and all the other dependencies from a `libs` directory, which is expected to be in the